romange/blog/content/post/gaia_mr_read_benchmark.md

 draft = false
 +++

-I've recently had chance to benchmark GAIA in Google cloud.
+I've recently had a chance to benchmark GAIA in Google cloud.
 The goal was to test how quickly I can process compressed text data (i.e read and uncompress on the fly) when running on a single VM and reading directly from cloud storage.
 The results were quite surprising.

 <!--more-->